dltj/dltj-blog/content/2025-02-06-issue-106-credit-cards.md

 "Mainframe" is such a common word in my lexicon that it didn't occur to me that its origins was from "main frame" — as in the primary frame in which everything else connected.
 I've heard "frame" used to describe a rack of telecommunications equipment as well, but a quick [Kagi search](https://kagi.com/search?q=what+is+the+origin+of+the+telecommunications+word+%22Frame%22%3F&r=us&sh=S1wjO-hCWatv4U-FDqKamg) couldn't find the origins of the word "frame" from a telecom perspective.

+What did you learn this week?
+Let me know on [Mastodon](https://code4lib.social/@dltj/113957049724787035) or [Bluesky](https://bsky.app/profile/dltj.org/post/3lhj5alcywe26).

 ## Mittens explores the toilet {: #cats}
  {{ image(width="600", localsrc="2025/2025-02-06-mittens-toilet.jpg", alt="Black cat curiously leans into an open toilet bowl, with its head hidden and tail extended in a bathroom setting.") }}